CasualYT31/WebWars/README.md

 ### `public` Folder

 This folder contains all of the front-end code and assets.
 When a map pack is loaded, the game's web server will map all `GET` requests that begin with `/pack` in their URLs to this `public` folder (as if they were a static folder).
 It's important to note that front-end assets largely dictate how the game looks and will have no bearing on how the game runs on the server.
-Additionally, most of the front-end code will consist of React components that dictate how the UI of the game will be structured and how it will function.
+Additionally, most of the front-end code will consist of React components that dictate how the UI of the game will be structured and how it will function, and Phaser scenes that dictate how the game engine runs and how the user can interact with the game.

 ### `assets` Folder

-It is not mandatory to store all of your assets in this folder; the game lets you organise your front-end files in however which way you please (with a few exceptions) but it is customary to place them all in a single `assets` folder.
+It is not mandatory to store all of your assets in this folder; the game lets you organize your front-end files in however which way you please (with a few exceptions) but it is customary to place them all in this folder.
 Specifically, assets will include sprite sheets, audio files, fonts, etc.

 ### `components` Folder